quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 connection.
 If the connection was using QUIC version 1, it MUST be closed with a transport error of type `VERSION_NEGOTIATION_ERROR`.

-When a server parses the client's handshake version information, if the `Received Negotiation Version Count` is not zero, the server MUST validate that it could have sent the Version Negotation packet described by the client in response to a first flight of version `Previously Attempted Version`.
-In particular, the server MUST ensure that there are no versions that it supports that are absent from the Received Negotiation Versions, and that the ordering matches the server's preference.
+If a client has reacted to a Version Negotiation packet, it MUST parse the server's `Other Versions` field and validate that it does not contain the client's original version.
 If this validation fails, the server MUST close the connection.
 If the connection was using QUIC version 1, it MUST be closed with a transport error of type `VERSION_NEGOTIATION_ERROR`.
 This mitigates an attacker's ability to forge Version Negotiation packets to force a version downgrade.

-If a server operator is progressively deploying a new QUIC version throughout its fleet, it MAY perform a two-step process where it first progressively adds support for the new version, but without enforcing its presence in `Received Negotiation Versions`.
-Once all servers have been upgraded, the second step is to start enforcing that the new version is present in `Received Negotiation Versions`.
-This opens connections to version downgrades during the upgrade window, since those could be due to clients communicating with both upgraded and non-upgraded servers.

-If an endpoint receives its peer's Handshake Version Information and fails to parse it (for example, if it is too short), then the endpoint MUST close the connection.
+If an endpoint receives its peer's Handshake Version Information and fails to parse it (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection.
 If the connection was using QUIC version 1, it MUST be closed with a transport error of type `TRANSPORT_PARAMETER_ERROR`.

-# Supported Versions

-The server's `Supported Version` list allows it to communicate the full list of versions it supports to the client.
-In the case where clients initially attempt connections with the oldest version they support, this allows them to be notified of more recent versions the server supports.
-If the client notices that the server supports a version that is more preferable that the one initially attempted by default, the client SHOULD cache that information and attempt the preferred version in subsequent connections.

 # Client Choice of Original Version